google/play-unity-plugins/README.md

 # Google Play Plugins for Unity

+## Important Note on Github releases

+New versions of Play Unity plugins are not published on Github any more.
+You can still access old version from this project's [releases page](//github.com/google/play-unity-plugins/releases), but they will not work for apps with `targetSdkVersion` 34.

 ## Overview

 The Google Play Plugins for Unity provide C# APIs for accessing various Play services at runtime from within the Unity Engine.
 These plugins also provide various Unity Editor features for building an app that can be published on [Google Play Console](//play.google.com/console).

-## Note on Github releases

-New versions of Play Unity plugins are not published on Github any more.
-You can still access old version from this project's [releases page](//github.com/google/play-unity-plugins/releases), but they will not work for apps with `targetSdkVersion` 34.

 ## Downloading the plugins